Difference between standard and intensive sessions

 Does the teaching method differ?

 Le Cordon Bleu institute teaching method is the same for all programmes, whether standard or intensive.
 It revolves around demonstrations by Chefs and practical classes for students under the supervision of a Chef Instructor.
 This method allows culinary expertise to be transmitted to students in a faster and more empirical fashion.
-All demonstration and theory classes are translated into English for both standard and intensive programmes.
+All demonstration and theory classes are translated into English for both standard and intensive sessions.

 Le Cordon Bleu Diplomas and Certificates allow students to discover and master classic French cuisine, boulangerie and pastry techniques in a progressive and comprehensive manner.
 This thorough training programme is made up of 3 levels of lessons: basic, intermediate and superior.